 Investment law is the main law regulating domestic and foreign investment activities.
-This is especially important document for foreign investors and should be studied in depth together with company law.
+This is an especially important document for foreign investors and should be studied in depth together with the company law.

 Indonesian manpower law is relevant to anyone hiring employees in Indonesia.

 Immigration law is the main document regulating everything concerning foreigners visiting, living and working in Indonesia.
-A must read for anyone who wants to apply on their own (without using agent) for residence permit.
+A must-read for anyone who wants to apply on their own (without using an agent) for a residence permit.

 Indonesian property is regulated by 1960 Agrarian law that unlike it name says, regulates all land ownership.

-Indonesian tax system has several regulations and here you can find two main ones – the general provisions and income tax.
-There a plenty of tax books available that also give relevant information about Indonesian tax system.
-For example here is pocket tax book by PWC.
+The Indonesian tax system has several regulations and here you can find two main ones – the general provisions and income tax.
+There are plenty of tax books available that also give relevant information about the Indonesian tax system.
+For example here is a pocket tax book by PWC.